 James composes, directs and writes for film, and theatre.
 His music style covers musical genres such as Orchestral, Contemporary Classical, Instrumental, Soundtrack, Jazz and Soul.

-James is a member of BMI, The Dramatist Guild of America, The American Composers Forum, The Playwrights Center, The National Association of Negro Musicians, Inc., Composers Diversity Collective, Theatre West, The Society of Composers & Lyricist and the American Society of Music Arrangers and Composers.
+James is a member of BMI, The Dramatist Guild of America, The American Composers Forum, The Playwrights Center, The National Association of Negro Musicians, Inc., Composers Diversity Collective, Theatre West, The Society of Composers & Lyricist, and the American Society of Music Arrangers and Composers.
 He is the Executive Director of the Laity Institute of the Arts, a Private Arts Foundation which teaches the visual and performing arts to children and adults.
 He is also an accomplished playwright and composer.
-He learned to hone his skills in musical theatre through New Musicals Inc. formerly the Academy for New Musical Theatre.
+He learned to hone his skills in musical theatre through New Musicals Inc.

 James has a BA in Theatre from California State University Dominguez Hills.
 He later attended UCLA where he received his Teaching Credential and completed his training in Film Scoring from UCLA's Film Scoring program.
 He also holds an

 Executive MBA from Grand Canyon University.
-He is a much sought-after acting coach and has been directly or indirectly involved in the entertainment industry for over 30 years.
+He has been directly or indirectly involved in the entertainment industry for over 30 years.

 Recording This Time and Age an original musical in a THX 5.1 studio